FusionAuth/fusionauth-site/site/_posts/2020-08-20-building-profile-portal-with-flask-oauth-apis.md

 excerpt_separator: "<!--more-->"
 ---

-Once a user registers with a custom form, you can view the data in the administrative user interface.
-But how can you allow the user to view or change the data themselves?
+Once a user registers, you can view their data in the administrative user interface.
+But how can you allow the user to view or change their data themselves?

 <!--more-->

 Previously, we built a [self service registration form](/blog/2020/08/27/advanced-registration-form) for a real estate application.
 It was a two step form which captured specific information about their home buying needs.
-We also themed the [registration form](TBD).
-This tutorial builds on the previous two and will walk you through building a python flask application to let a user sign in and modify their registration data.
+We also themed the [registration form](/blog/2020/09/01/theme-registration-form).
+This tutorial builds on the previous two and will walk through building a python flask application to let a user sign in and modify the profile data they provided at registration.

-While this tutorial will reference the previous registration form, you can adapt it to your own existing registration flow as well.
+While this tutorial will reference the previous registration form, you can adapt it to an existing registration flow too.

 ## Overview

-Before jumping into the code, let's outline what this blog post will help you do.
-It'll walk through setting up a basic Flask application to interact with FusionAuth.
+Before jumping into the code, let's outline what this blog post will cover.
+You'll learn how to set up a Flask application to use FusionAuth as a user data store.
+This post will only have one application and one tenant, but FusionAuth supports multiple tenants and applications out of the box, so if you need that logical separation, you got it.

-The Flask application will let log in or register, and then will present profile information to them.
-This data will be retrieved in two ways, one with a standards based python OAuth library, and the second with the FusionAuth client library?
+The Flask application will let users log in or register.
+After a user has been authenticated, it will display their profile information.
+This data will be retrieved in two ways, using both a standards based python OAuth library, `requests_oauthlib`, and with the FusionAuth [open source python client library](https://github.com/fusionauth/fusionauth-python-client).

 Why two ways?
-If all you need is data that is OIDC compatible, then you should stick with standards.
-Using the standard library also gets you an access token that you can use with other data providers, such as APIs you build or any other software which uses JWTs for authorization decisions.
+If all you need is data that is provided by an OpenID Connect (aka OIDC), then you should stick with standards, as this will give you maximal portability. `requests_oauthlib` can easily retrieve an access token that your software can present to other services which expect credentials.
+These may be APIs you build or any other applications which use JWTs for authorization decisions.

 > What's the difference between OAuth and OIDC?
-OAuth is a framework for authorization which delivers tokens to present to other systems to gain access.
-OIDC is a framework built on top of OAuth which provides user data and authentication information.
+OAuth is a standardized framework for authorization which delivers tokens to present to other systems to gain access.
+OIDC is another standardized framework built on top of OAuth which provides user data and authentication information.

-However, if you need access to information beyond what the OIDC spec provides, you need to use a different approach.
-An example of such data is the home pricing preference data captured by the registration form.
-To access this, you'll need to use the FusionAuth client libraries.
+However, if you need information beyond what OIDC provides, you will need to use a different approach.
+An example of such data is the home pricing preference information captured by the registration form built previously.
+To access this data, you'll need to use the FusionAuth client libraries.

 At the end of the day, you'll end up with a self service portal like this: